AncientSwordRage/qwoct/README.md

 Esolang Specification designed to be written one handed while giving you a headache

 ## Commands
-QWOCT only has 8 commands or letters which each have a base function.
-Each function maniulates or interacts with the current queue.
+QWOCT commands are written as the letters QWERTYUI which each have a base function.
+Each letter, or function maniulates or interacts with the current queue.
 To write programs, the letters are combined in pairs that form words which have related functionalities.

 ### Letters